viccross/zvm-simplestats/README.md

 That version used the IRC bot as a backend to write files that were read by Javascript in the browser.

 With the FastVM project, I decided to make the tool standalone.
-The file-writing part was broken out of the IRC bot and converted to Bash (from Perl).
+The file-writing part was broken out of the IRC bot and made standalone.
 Later, I also changed from writing discrete files for each statistic to a single file in JSON format.

 ## Components